Discover Sociology at Illinois

 - Sociology boasts a vibrant Internship course - SOC 400.
 Our students have interned locally in Champaign-Urbana as well as across the country.
 Sociology students can earn three hours of advanced sociology credit while interning when they sign up for our internships course concurrent with their internship.

 - Many faculty work with undergraduates in their research programs.
 Students also conduct their own research under the guidance of our faculty for course credit.
+The UIUC Office of Undergraduate Research assists students to embark on their research experiences.

 - There are also ample opportunities for students to conduct independent studies with the sponsorship of one of our faculty members for course credit.